Board of Directors

 Suzannah Bennett, Vice President, was elected to the Board of Directors in June 2016 as a Community member.
 Suzannah has worked in research and knowledge translation related to community health for over ten years.
 She has worked previously at the Association of Ontario Midwives and is currently a Lead for the quality standards program at Health Quality Ontario.

 Helder Marcos, President, was elected to the Board in June 2015 as a Community Member.
-Helder has 10 years experience working in the Ontario Public Service, primarily with the Ministry of Community and Social Services and currently with the Treasury Board Secretariat working on an initiative to modernize the Government of Ontario’s Enterprise Risk Management approach.
+Helder has 14 years experience working in the Ontario Public Service, primarily with the Ministry of Community and Social Services and currently with the Office of the Treasury Board within the Treasury Board Secretariat.
 A lifelong resident of Davenport, Helder also has previous experience working in the Portuguese-Canadian community to promote post-secondary education among youth.

 Beth Johnson, Treasurer, was elected to the Board of Directors in June 2014 as a Community Member.
 Beth is nominated to the Board of Directors for her second term.
 Beth is a retired hospital administrator and was the Board Vice-President for the 2017-2018 session.

-Camille Le Hunte, Director, was appointed to the Board of Directors in December 2017 as an Associate Member and elected in June 2018.
+Camille Le Hunte, Director At Large, was appointed to the Board of Directors in December 2017 as an Associate Member and elected in June 2018.
 Camille graduated from Western University with a Bachelor of Health Sciences and from the University of Toronto with a Masters in Public Health (Health Promotion).
 Camille has worked with Davenport Perth Neighbourhood and Community Health Centre as a practicum student and currently works for the Ministry of Health and Long-Term Care in the Health Equity Branch.
-Camille has experience in health promotion, program planning and evaluation.
+Camille has experience in health promotion, program planning, and evaluation.